Danb8/Pong-for-Android/README.md

 Maybe make some classes so everything isn't crammed into the main activity.
 Look at tutorials/other pong repositories and compare what I've done to what they've done.
 Learn the differences.
 Lock the game to landscape mode.
 (I thought I had done this but it apparently didn't work!)
+Use these changes as an excuse to practice/learn more about git and github.
 Other things.

 I had no experience doing most of the things required to make this app, so it was actually kind of tough to figure out.
 I feel like